CrossCountry urges passengers to plan ahead and only travel if necessary on strike days

 Going departing after

-• Customers asked to consider altering their travel plans to avoid strike days
+- CrossCountry to run a limited service.
+Passengers should consider altering their travel plans to avoid strike days and check the CrossCountry website for the latest information

-CrossCountry has confirmed their special timetable which will be in place from Monday 20th to Sunday 26th June (inclusive) due to planned strike action by the RMT (The National Union of Rail, Maritime and Transport Workers).
+CrossCountry has confirmed their proposed special timetable for Thursday 18 August and Saturday 20 August due to planned strike action by the RMT (The National Union of Rail, Maritime and Transport Workers).
+The TSSA (Transport Salaried Staffs' Association) union has also decided to take strike action on these days.

-As a result, the number of CrossCountry train services being run will be limited, both on strike dates and those either side.
+As a result, the number of CrossCountry train services being run will be limited, both on the strike day and those days either side of the strike days.

 “We strongly advise passengers to avoid travelling by rail wherever possible during this time and make alternative arrangements.
 If travel by train is essential, we urge customers to allow significant extra time and check their journey details in advance.”